Harry Pace: Early life

 Harry Pace was born in Covington, Georgia.
 According to a 1917 biography Pace's "Grandfather was brought from Virginia to Georgia during the days of slavery, but was manumitted by his master, to whom he was related."
 There is little known about his parents.
-He finished elementary school at the age of twelve.
+He finished primary school at the age of twelve.

 Career

 Pace enrolled at Atlanta University and found work as a printer's devil to pay his way through school.
 However, after learning that white employees were earning more than black employees, Pace left the job and began working odd jobs on campus instead.
 It was at Atlanta University that Pace met W. E. B. Du Bois, who was one of his teachers.
 Pace graduated valedictorian of his class in 1903.
 He was 19 years old.

-After receiving a degree, Pace went into the printing business with W. E. B. Du Bois in Memphis.
-Two years later they put together the short-lived magazine The Moon Illustrated Weekly.
+After receiving a degree, Pace taught at the Haines Institute before going into the printing business with Du Bois in Memphis, Tennessee.
+Together, they published the short-lived magazine The Moon Illustrated Weekly.
+Pace next taught Latin and Greek at the Lincoln Institute in Jefferson City, Missouri before returning to Memphis to work at Solvent Savings Bank and Trust.

-In 1912, Pace met and collaborated with W. C. Handy, who took a liking to him; they wrote songs together.
+In 1907, Pace met and collaborated with W. C. Handy, who took a liking to him; they wrote songs together.
 In Memphis, Pace also met and married Ethylene Bibb.
 Pace and Handy founded the Pace and Handy Music Company, which brought Pace to New York City.
 Around 1920, the company began working with composers William Grant Still and Fletcher Henderson.
 Although the company did well, their business consisted largely of writing and selling sheet music to be played at home, commonly called parlour music.
 Pace saw the growing popularity of the phonograph would shift the music business as it reached a wider audience.
 Handy had no interest in changing the business and Pace resigned.

 In 1917, Pace, along with James Weldon Johnson, Dr. Charles S. Johnson, Dr. Louis T. Wright and Walter Francis White, chartered the Atlanta Branch of the NAACP.